 - Avoid processed foods, which can be loaded with salt, fat, and chemical preservatives.

-- Drink plenty of water and keep soda to a minimum.
+- Offer plenty of water and keep soda to a minimum.

-If you're unsure about where to start, ask your doctor to put you in touch with a nutritionist who can help you develop a family meal plan that works for everyone.
+If you're unsure about where to start, ask your doctor to put you in touch with a dietitian who can help you develop a family meal plan that works for everyone.

-Your child may have to take it slowly at first, perhaps starting with 20 or 30 minutes of exercise each day and working up to the goal of 60 minutes at least 5 days a week.
-(Strength and flexibility training are great to include in these workouts.)
+Your child can exercise, but may have to take it slowly at first.
+It's a good idea to start with 20 or 30 minutes of exercise each day and work up to the goal of 60 minutes at least 5 days a week.
+(Strength training and flexibility training are great to include in these workouts.)

-Once your child is feeling better, you can also ask the doctor if and when your child can resume any sports played before the cancer diagnosis.
-And if your child needs proof that people who've had cancer can indeed be competitive again, just point to cycling champion Lance Armstrong!
+When your child is feeling better, ask the doctor if and when your child can return to any sports played before the cancer diagnosis.

-Be sun safe.
+It's OK to be in the sun for short periods — at the right times and with the right protection.
 Whenever out in the sun, your child should use a sunscreen with an SPF of at least 30.
-Tanning salons are also a big no, as they can cause skin damage that can eventually lead to cancer.
+Tanning beds must be avoided as they can cause skin damage that can eventually lead to cancer.

 For older kids, it's particularly important that they learn how to check their own skin for any new growths or moles that look different in color, shape, or size.

-Kids are the most resilient of us all.
-Even after cancer, most are able to return to their friends and activities, some even happier than before because they realize how the things we take for granted can often change in an instant.
+Even after cancer, most kids can return to their friends and activities, some even happier than before because they realize how the things we take for granted can often change in an instant.

-As a parent, don't lose sight of this optimism when your child is in remission.
 Even though you can't predict the future, you can still make the here and now the best it can be for your child.
-And part of that is doing whatever you can to give your child the best possible chance of a healthy tomorrow.